starmaid/NightCourier/README.md

 ### Goals

-- Go through every step of the game development cycle
+- Go through every step of the game development cycle BEFORE BURNING OUT
 - Familiarize myself with Unreal Engine (mostly the parts I don't get exposure to at work)
 - Avoids that 'UE Look'
 - Make a single-player game that my friends can download and play